Functional Medicine Treatment of Rheumatoid Arthritis

 Despite its severity - many things can be done to mitigate symptoms and target the potential sources of this autoimmune response.

 Most likely, if you have been suffering from joint pain, the first thing you do is make an appointment with your primary care doctor.
 He or she will run tests to confirm the presence of antibodies and then give you a diagnosis.
 Then, depending on the severity of your symptoms, your doctor will prescribe medication.

-This medication is usually in the form of NSAIDS (painkillers), steroids (which stops the inflammation temporarily) and a biologic medication (which shuts down your immune system, so you do not have an inflammatory reaction).
+This medication is usually in the form of NSAIDs (painkillers), steroids (which stop the inflammation temporarily), and a biologic medication (which shuts down your immune system, so you do not have an inflammatory reaction).

 The Functional Medicine Approach to RA

 A functional medicine practitioner will approach rheumatoid arthritis differently.

 In your appointment, a full medical history, family history, symptom presentation, and previous testing will be evaluated.
 Diagnostic tests will be done to confirm the presence of antibodies.

 Due to the length of the appointment, you will be able to go into detail about your medications and supplements - and any reactions you have to them.

 Your diet and lifestyle will be discussed as well as possible adjustments you can make to reduce the severity of your symptoms.

 The onset of rheumatoid arthritis (especially if it is sudden) can have many causes.